-From group theory we know that the kernel of a group homomorphism is a normal subgroup (since addition in rings is commutative, any subgroup is normal).
-The kernel of a ring homomorphism is not just an additive subgroup.
-It has an additional important property, which is item (3) in the following theorem.
+From group theory we know that the kernel is a normal subgroup (since addition in rings is commutative, any subgroup is normal).
+The kernel has an additional important property, which is item (3) in the following theorem.

-Theorem 4.2.9.
+Theorem 4.2.7.
 Let $\varphi : R \longrightarrow S$ be a homomorphism of rings and let K be the kernel.